Wumbo420/BETFLIX/README.md

 * Database creation

 * Database initialization

-* How to run the test suite
+* How to run the test suite  === rspec

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
-# Rails Application With Review
+* Be sure to pull newly updated files before pushing and editing ruby file We can use brances if neccessary
+  Use Brances when possible!!